Travel UpdatesLast updated:

 All over the country, groups work with communities to get the most from their railways.
 With the help of train companies, they promote social inclusion and sustainable travel, champion local improvements, and bring stations back to life.

 Anyone can get involved.
 From those that use the train, to community groups and local businesses.

-Volunteers simply give as much time as they can manage and join in activities including gardening, cleaning, painting, providing community information and safety education.
+Volunteers give as much time as they want.
+And there's something for all.
+From gardening and cleaning to providing community information and safety education.

 The Severnside CRP is a Community Interest Company and covers all the lines radiating from Bristol.
 The main aspect of their work is ensuring that the 25, mainly unstaffed, local stations provide a safe and welcoming environment.

 The North Downs CRP works with the community to encourage people to travel by train.

 From engaging with train companies to improve services to working with schools and businesses, their vision is that everyone should feel the local railway is theirs.